alexdotrud/jungles-story/README.md

 [View live project here!]()

-Welcome to Jungle's Story, an interactive adventure game that takes you deep into the heart of the jungle alongside a young explorer named Aurora, her loyal dog named Dog, and her best friend Rick.
-This project is designed to showcase interactive storytelling, user-driven choices, and captivating jungle-themed experiences.
+Jungle's Story is an interactive story game created using HTML, CSS, and JavaScript.
+The story follows Aurora, a brave explorer, her dog Dog, and her best friend Rick, as they venture through the mysterious Jungle of Whispers.
+Players make choices that influence the story, solve puzzle to unlock the jungle's secrets.

 ## Content:
 - [User Goals](#user-goals)